 The Staresso Pro Mirage is portable, making it a solid option for taking with you on your travels.
 Also, just a few pumps produce rich and creamy double espresso shots in each batch.

 It sounds simple enough, but how good is the coffee?
 We’ll come to that in greater detail later.
 However, the espresso shots the machine pulls are rich, creamy, and not dissimilar to other entry-level machines.
+Check out our short video to see how it works.

 The initial impression of the Staresso Pro Mirage is that it looks futuristic.
 Indeed, its shape resembles a miniature rocket launchpad!
 It is undoubtedly a fun-looking design and hints at an enjoyable device to brew espresso.